 The custodians of the Informal economy are local municipalities.
 They have developed informal economy policies with some of them not yet adopted by council.
 The local municipalities with adopted policies are giving out permits to street vendors.
 There are designated and zoned areas for street vending.
 Trainings are conducted with the Department of Small Business Development and SEDA for street traders in local municipalities focusing on basic business and financial management.
+The District will embark on the process of developing comprehensive Regional Informal Economy Policy by June 2020.

-6.4 INVESTMENT/RETENTION POLICY
+INVESTMENT/RETENTION POLICY